How to Stop Misophonia From Ruining Your Relationship

 Misophonia, sometimes called selective sound sensitivity syndrome, is sensitivity to specific sounds.
 Some common triggers include eating sounds such as chewing, throat sounds, nasal sounds such as a person blowing their nose, and repetitive noises such as tapping or clicking a pen.

-Misophonia can be extremely distressing both to the person with misophobia and their loved ones.
+Misophonia can be extremely distressing both to the person with misophonia and their loved ones.
 It can cause conflict in relationships and make it difficult for couples to go to certain public places.
-In addition, sensitivity to the sounds a romantic partner makes may be hurtful and feel overbearing or critical.
+In addition, sensitivity to the sounds a romantic partner makes may feel hurtful or critical to the partner who is making them.

 How Misophonia Impacts Relationships